linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 }
 {{</ output >}}

-## Run the Ansible Playbook to Configure Managed Nodes.
+## Run the Ansible Playbook to Configure Managed Nodes

-Run the playbook with the below command:
+Run the playbook with the command below:

     ansible-playbook myplaybook.yml

-If all is successful, you should see the below output.
-Note that "unreachable" and "failed" both show 0 instances.
+If all is successful, you should see the output included below.
+Note that `unreachable` and `failed` both show `0` instances.

 Truncated output:

 {{< output >}}
-nygelb@CtlNode:~$ ansible-playbook myplaybook.yml
+example_user@CtlNode:~$ ansible-playbook myplaybook.yml

 PLAY [webservers] *************************************************************************************************